 Allergic contact dermatitis

 Allergic contact dermatitis is an itchy skin condition caused by an allergic reaction to material (the allergen) in contact with the skin.
 It arises some hours after contact with the responsible material, and settles down over some days providing the skin is no longer in contact with it.
+In severe cases contact allergic dermatitis may be followed by generalised autoeczematisation (id reaction).
+Ingestion of a contact allergen is usually safe, but rarely may lead to baboon syndrome or generalised systemic contact dermatitis.

 Contact dermatitis should be distinguished from contact urticaria, in which a rash appears within minutes of exposure and fades away within minutes to hours.
 The allergic reaction to latex is the best known example of allergic contact urticaria.